Charleston & COVID: Social Distancing Guide for Travel

-Charleston travel is still happening in the summer of 2020!
+Charleston travel is still happening in 2022!
 COVID-19 be darned, there is still plenty to see, do, and eat in the Holy City (with a few restrictions, of course).
 If you’re planning on heading to Charleston for a quick getaway or road trip, we’ll be waiting for you with open arms (and wearing masks).

 Despite all the changes, there’s still plenty of fun to be had here — all while staying safe.